-Papua New Guinea is a parliamentary democracy with nearly 7 million people and over 840 different languages.
-A year-long constitutional crisis subsided in August 2012 with the re-election of Prime Minister Peter O’Neill, whose People’s National Congress Party won the most seats in parliament.
-Sir Michael Somare, O’Neill’s chief rival, announced that they would form a joint government.
-O’Neill is currently embroiled in a legal battle over alleged misuse of government funds.
+Papua New Guinea is a parliamentary democracy whose nearly 7.5 million people speak over 840 different languages.
+A year-long constitutional crisis subsided in August 2012 with the reelection of Prime Minister Peter O’Neill, whose People’s National Congress Party won the most seats in parliament.
+Sir Michael Somare, O’Neill’s chief rival, agreed to form a joint government.
+In 2014, O’Neill was embroiled in a legal battle over alleged misuse of government funds.
 Gold and copper mining, oil, and natural gas dominate the formal economy, but the vast majority of Papua New Guineans depend on subsistence hunting or agriculture and the informal economy.
-Australia provides around US$480 million a year in assistance.
-Corruption, weak governance, crime, and poverty are endemic.
+Australia provides about US$480 million a year in assistance.

 The top individual income tax rate is 42 percent, and the top corporate tax rate is 30 percent.
 Other taxes include a value-added tax and an excise tax.
-The overall tax burden amounts to 25.4 percent of domestic income.
-Public expenditures equal 32.3 percent of domestic production, and public debt equals 33 percent of gross domestic product.
+The overall tax burden equals 24.7 percent of total domestic income.
+Government spending has reached a level equivalent to 28.2 percent of GDP.
+Budget deficits have been widening, and public debt equals about 36 percent of annual economic output.

 Private enterprises face numerous and time-consuming bureaucratic hurdles.
 Despite some reform efforts, progress toward the structural changes needed to promote entrepreneurial activity has been limited.
 The formal labor market is not fully developed, and informal labor activity is substantial.
 The government heavily subsidizes state-owned enterprises providing substandard service in such areas as power, water, banking, and telecommunications.